Part 4ProtectionRCDSafety

 Trip speed (earth fault)Up to 5 secondsUnder 300 msUnder 300 ms

-Important: An RCD is not a substitute for an MCB — they protect against different things.
+Warning: An RCD is not a substitute for an MCB — they protect against different things.
 An RCCB needs MCBs downstream.
 Only an RCBO provides all three types of protection in one device.

 Common Exam Questions